 Seamless Shopping Experience

 Retailers have to effectively combine customer data from online, social, and mobile channels with in-store analytics data to provide a seamless shopping experience within the store.
 Furthermore, retailers big and small are finding newer ways of engaging with customers at physical stores.
 Video analytics serve to identify hotspots within retail outlets from data recorded on video cameras and CCTV.
-Shelf layouts and end caps can then be adjusted to leverage these favoured areas.
+Shelf layouts and end caps can then be adjusted to leverage these favored areas.

 Increasing In-store Footfalls

 Retailers need to adequately combine consumer data from the web, social, and mobile with in-store data to give a consistent shopping experience inside the store.
-From interactive storefronts to suggestions imprinted on till receipts, retailers –big and small are finding more up to date methods for drawing in clients at physical stores.
+From interactive storefronts to suggestions imprinted on till receipts, retailers –big and small are finding more up-to-date methods for drawing in clients at physical stores.
 Video examination serves to discover hotspots inside retail outlets from information recorded on camcorders and CCTV.

-Physically changing costs on each SKU (stock keeping unit) won’t cut it in the modern retail industry.
+Physically changing costs on each SKU (stock-keeping unit) won’t cut it in the modern retail industry.
 Repricing software regularly screens market patterns, competitor prices, and customer demand and comes up with dynamic prices.
 By utilizing such pricing software, retailers find it easier to clear old stock or look after the limited stock.
 Furthermore, it helps them to take advantage of customer demand during peak season.
 In conclusion, big data will push the limits of what retail can do and take it to new heights.
 Since the objective of IT is to minimize human effort, big data is undoubtedly one of the means to achieve that objective.

-Written By: Mr. Vic Bageria
+Written By: Vic Bageria